Gideon Moi, Sakaja Not On The List Of Senate Committee Proposed To Probe Waiguru As Widely Reported -

 Read: Questions As Raila Calls For Independent Senate Probe On Waiguru Amid ODM Plan To Save Besieged Governor

-There were reports that KANU leader and Baringo Senator Gideon Moi and his Nairobi counterpart Johnstone Sakaja had been picked to be part of the committee but they are missing on the list.
+There were reports that KANU leader and Baringo Senator Gideon Moi and his Nairobi counterpart Johnson Sakaja had been picked to be part of the committee but they are missing on the list.
 Also missing on the proposed committee is Kitui Senator Enock Wambua.

 A section of Senators allied to Deputy President William Ruto is, however, against the matter being handled by a house committee.